geomatyka-krakow/gk-zxcvbn/README.md

-This is a port of [Zxcvbn-cs](https://github.com/mickford/zxcvbn-cs) to Netstandard2.0.
-Any existing license applies to the code in this repository.
+This is a fork of [Zxcvbn-netstandard](https://github.com/seandgrimes/Zxcvbn-netstandard) which itself was a port of [Zxcvbn-cs](https://github.com/mickford/zxcvbn-cs) to Netstandard2.0.